Dismissal Request Filed Prior to Trial Date for Lori Loughlin After Pleading Not Guilty in College Bribery Case

 Former soap opera actress and other Hollywood elite indicted.

-Updated October 31: On Friday, Lori Loughlin and husband Mossimo Giannulli entered not-guilty pleas after officially being charged on October 22 by a federal grand jury for conspiring to commit federal programs bribery, which adds to their charges of conspiring to commit mail fraud and money laundering.
+Back on October 31, we reported Lori Loughlin and husband Mossimo Giannulli entered not-guilty pleas after officially being charged on October 22 by a federal grand jury for conspiring to commit federal programs bribery, which adds to their charges of conspiring to commit mail fraud and money laundering.
 Under a federal statute, it’s illegal to commit bribery connected to a program that receives federal funds.
 Along with 9 others who were charged today, Loughlin and Giannulli face a maximum sentence of 10 years in prison.
 Fellow actress Felicity Huffman was sentenced and is serving a two week stint for her part in the college bribery scandal.
 Soaps.com will keep readers updated as more details develop.

 On April 23, we reported though the next scheduled hearing for Lori Loughlin and husband Mossimo Giannulli is Monday June 3, FOX News has learned, via court documents, that the couple allegedly has not viewed any of the “extremely voluminous” evidence against them in the college admissions scam case and their lawyers have filed documents requesting that officials turn over said evidence.
 Any motions prior to the next court date have allegedly been suspended by Loughlin and Giannulli’s legal team until the prosecution provides the evidence in order for them to assess.
 Soaps.com will continue to report updates as they’re released.